jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 ## B Install the lukeghg python package

-For GitHub you need to have ".gitconfig" in your home directory.
+For GitHub you need to have *.gitconfig* in your home directory.
 See item F Version control at the end.

-Clone lukeghg from GitHub for example to `/data/shared/<user>` *<user>* denotes your user name and *<GHGInventoryDirectory>* the name of your choice for the working directory.
+Clone lukeghg from GitHub for example to */data/shared/<user>* *<user>* denotes your user name and *<GHGInventoryDirectory>* the name of your choice for the working directory.